-Daniel Cartier is a musician and visual artist residing in Nashville Tennessee.
-Through multiple forms of creative expression he is a communicator who redefines the meaning of hard work.
+Daniel Cartier is a musician and visual artist residing in Tennessee.
+Through multiple forms of creative expression, he is a communicator who redefines the meaning of hard work.

 Daniel was then paired with legendary producer Fred Maher (10,000 Maniacs, Matthew Sweet, Lou Reed) to record his major label studio debut for Elton’s record label.
 The resulting album, “Avenue A”, was a critical smash, receiving 5-star reviews in various publications and landing on many “best of” lists at the year’s end.

-Daniel toured throughout America and Europe and made several appearances on national television (MTV, VH1, NY1 News, FX,CNN) radio in cities throughout the U.S, appeared in numerous magazines (Entertainment Weekly, Billboard, Interview, HITS, PAPER, Vogue, Spin, New York Times, Boston Globe)
+Daniel toured throughout America and Europe and made several appearances on national television (MTV, VH1, NY1 News, FX,CNN) radio in cities throughout the U.S, appeared in numerous magazines (Entertainment Weekly, Billboard, Interview, HITS, PAPER, Vogue, Spin, New York Times, The Boston Globe).

 Writers have compared him to artists as diverse as Al Green, Cat Stevens, Donovan, Sonic Youth, the late Jeff Buckley, and "a kinder, gentler Prince."
 He has also been called "the James Taylor of the Lollapalooza Generation."

 Daniel’s music has been featured on numerous film soundtracks and television shows.
 His song “Stumbling Home” is featured on a CD for the benefit of ILGHCF, a non-profit human rights campaign fund.
 Daniel appears on the CD with U2, Throwing Muses, Melissa Ferrick, Indigo Girls, Everything But The Girl, and Billy Bragg among others.
 His song “She" was featured on the nationally released Rock the Vote CD, PROPAGANDA.